 First and foremost, make sure that you are comprehensively aware of the PhD submission requirements of your university.
 Presumptions without clarity may significantly affect the effectiveness of submitting a thesis.
 For example, students often miss the guidelines on formatting requirements.
 Therefore, to save your time on post-production, make sure you have a pre-made template with pre-set margins, spacing and fonts required by your university.

 Create a timeline

 Develop a well-constructed and practical timeline.
 Plan for your dissertation well in advance.
 Take research projects that are well oriented towards the kind of dissertation you seek to undertake.
-A realistic schedule and plan will help you keep track of your progress and ensure that you complete your PhD thesis on time.
+A realistic schedule and plan will help you keep track of your progress and ensure that you complete your PhD thesis analysis on time.

 Keep it clear

 Make your PhD proposal as clear as possible with specific details about your sample, variables and methods you intend to use.
 This will save you time on amending the paper when the supervisor requests an expansion of the sample or considering alternative methods.
 Also, choose a dissertation topic that interests you or one you are passionate about if possible, and keep it as narrow as possible.

 It is vital for your overall submission of a PhD thesis to find strong and respected supervisors who will provide support and feedback during your study and especially during projects, research and deadlines.
 Moreover, their experience will provide constructive criticism and make the submission journey easier and quicker.

 Avoid focusing on perfection while writing your PhD thesis.
 A PhD thesis doesn’t have to be a masterpiece when you first draft it.
 You can make small revisions and editing after the main part of the research has been done.
 This will keep you from being distracted by smaller details.